cuinixam/SPLed/src/brightness_controller/doc/index.rst

 .. spec:: Runnable
    :id: SWDD_BC-200

-    The Brightness Controller shall be called by its runnable ``brightnessController()``.
+    The Brightness Controller is be called by its runnable ``brightnessController()``.

 {% if config.BRIGHTNESS_ADJUSTMENT_MANUAL %}
 .. spec:: Main Knob Input
    :id: SWDD_BC-201

-    The Brightness Controller shall use the RTE interface ``RteGetMainKnobValue()`` for manual brightness adjustment.
+    The Brightness Controller is use the RTE interface ``RteGetMainKnobValue()`` for manual brightness adjustment.
 {% endif %}

 .. spec:: Brightness Value Output
    :id: SWDD_BC-202

-    The Brightness Controller shall use the RTE interface ``RteSetBrightnessValue()`` to set the brightness value.
+    The Brightness Controller is use the RTE interface ``RteSetBrightnessValue()`` to set the brightness value.

 {% if config.BRIGHTNESS_ADJUSTMENT_AUTOMATIC %}
 .. spec:: Periodic Dimming Counter Output
    :id: SWDD_BC-203

-    The Brightness Controller shall use the RTE interface ``RteSetBrightnessAdjustmentCounter()`` to set the brightness adjustment counter.
+    The Brightness Controller is use the RTE interface ``RteSetBrightnessAdjustmentCounter()`` to set the brightness adjustment counter.
 {% endif %}